pin3da/pin3da.github.com/content/posts/advent-of-kotlin.md

 After a few solutions I got used to the functional-like approach that kotlin uses, the support for lambda functions is really good and the code ends being clear and concise.
 This will also help to reduce mutablility in some places.

-Example, let's parse the input for day 1's challenge, and get its sum.
+Example, let's suppose we have a file `01.in` with several lines representing integer numbers, and we want to compute the sum of all of them.

 {{< highlight kotlin >}}
 // Both variables can be immutable.